Top 10 Interview Questions: SQL Injection | OWASP | Application Security

-- Use prepared statement to write database queries.
+- Use prepared statements to write database queries.

-- Sometimes the use of stored procedure also helps in mitigating SQL injection
+- Sometimes the use of stored procedures also helps in mitigating SQL injection.

-- Provide less privilege to database account.
-Don’t grant rights related to create and delete to application accounts.
+- Provide less privilege to the database account.
+Don't grant rights related to creating and delete to application accounts.
 Avoid running DBMS as root or system.

 Q7.
 I'm using stored procedures for authentication, am I vulnerable?

-Ans: Use of stored procedure is one way to secure web application from SQL injection attack.
+Ans: The use of stored procedures is one way to secure web applications from SQL injection attacks.
 By using a stored procedure, the user input is no longer used to build the query dynamically.
-But still, one way left for SQL injection attack.
-If the stored procedure takes input and used same input to build a query without validating it.
-Although it is difficult in the practical scenario, but not impossible.
+But still, one way left for SQL injection attack is if the stored procedure took input and used the same input to build a query without validating it.
+However, it is difficult in the practical scenario, but not impossible.

 Q9.
 Are Java servlets vulnerable to SQL injection?

-Ans: Yes, Java servlets are also vulnerable to SQL injection if input validation is not enforced and if they build SQL queries dynamically.
-Java servlets also have some mechanism to mitigate SQL injection such as Callable Statements and Prepared Statements.
+Ans: Yes, Java servlets are also vulnerable to SQL injection if input validation is not enforced and builds SQL queries dynamically.
+Java servlets also have some mechanisms to mitigate SQL injection, such as Callable Statements and Prepared Statements.